Emma-Marie/assignment4_Emma-Marie/README.md

         - Lunette
 ```

-## 5. Usage and reproducibility
+## 5. Usage

 ### 5.1 Prerequisites
-You must install xxx to be able to run the scripts.
-I have created and tested the scripts using Code Python 1.73.1 on UCloud.sdu.dk.
+Before running the scripts, you need to install Python 3 and Bash.
+I created and ran the code using the app “Coder Python 1.73.1” on Ucloud.sdu.dk.
+Clone the GitHub repository on your device to get started.

 ### 5.2 Install packages
-First step is to run the setup.sh script through the commandline to create a virtual environment and install the requirements.txt:
+First step is to run the command “setup.sh“ through the command line to create a virtual environment and install the packages in requirements.txt:

             bash setup.sh

-Second step is to activate the virtual environment manually by running "source ./image_search_env/bin/activate" from the command line:
+Second step is to activate the virtual environment manually by running “source ./image_search_env/bin/activate”:

             source ./image_search_env/bin/activate

-### 5.3 Running the scripts
+### 5.3 Run the scripts
-You run the two scripts in the following way:
-- Running ```image_search.py```:
-    Type "python3 src/image_search.py --subfolder --number".
-    - The subfolder argument is the name of one of the four subfolers Chandelier, Dome, Frescoes, and Lunette, from which the target image should be found.
-If no subfolder is chosen, "Frescoes" is the default folder.
-    - The number argument is refering to the image, which you want as the target image.
-The number is not the image name, but refers to the order in which the images lay in the folder.
-If no image number is chosen, 0 is the default number.
+You run image_search.py by running the command “python3 src/image_search.py --subfolder --image” from the command line.
+The --subfolder argument is the name of one of the four subfolders Chandelier, Dome, Frescoes, or Lunette.
+The target image is found in this subfolder.
+If no subfolder is specified, “Frescoes” is the default folder.
+The --image argument is the name of the target image.
+If no image name is chosen, “fresco_1.jpg” is the default image.
+This image is also used in the code below:
-    The comment below is an random example with image number 10 in the Dome folder as the target image:

-                python3 src/image_search.py --subfolder Dome --number 10
+                python3 src/image_search.py --subfolder Frescoes --image fresco_1.jpg

-- Running ```image_clf.py```:
-    Type "python3 src/image_clf.py --subfolder --image_name".
-    - The *subfolder* argument is the name of one of the four subfolers Chandelier, Dome, Frescoes, and Lunette, from which the target image should be found.
-    - The *image_name* argument is refering to the name of the image, which you want as the target image.
-If no subfolder is chosen, "fresco_1.jpg" is the default image name.
+You run image_clf.py by running the command “python3 src/image_clf.py --subfolder --image” from the command line.
+The --subfolder argument is the name of one of the four subfolders Chandelier, Dome, Frescoes, or Lunette.
+The target image is found in this subfolder.
+If no subfolder is specified, “Frescoes” is the default folder.
+The --image argument refers to the name of the target image.
+If no image name is chosen, “fresco_1.jpg” is the default image.
+This image is also used in the code below:
-    The comment below is an random example with the image called "dome_1.jpg" in the Dome folder:

-                python3 src/image_clf.py --subfolder Dome --image_name dome_1.jpg
+                python3 src/image_clf.py --subfolder Frescoes --image fresco_1.jpg

-## Utils
-In the ```utils``` folder is a script called ```features.py```.
-The script contains a function that extracts features from image data using pretrained model (e.g. VGG16).
-The function is created by my teacher Ross.
-The function from this script is called in my main script.

-## Discussing of the results
+## 6. Discussing of results

-- High accuracy, but overfit model
-- some classes has high accuracy and some very low
+The accuracy of the model is 95% which is very high.
+This indicates that the model is overfitted, which means that it performs very well on the images in this dataset, but it wouldn’t be good at generalizing.
+Therefore, it would have a hard time recognizing images of frescoes, domes, chandeliers or lunettes, which it hasn’t seen before.
+Looking at the plots, the two loss curves should have started at a high loss in the beginning, then they should have gradually decreased before they evened out in the end.
+Instead, the curves are going up and down and don’t even out towards the end.
+This indicates that the learning process of the model isn’t optimal and that the model is overfit.
+Looking at the accuracy plot, the gap between the train and validation curves also indicates that the model is overfit.
+The overfitting can be due to the fact that The Cultural Heritage Dataset is quite small, and that the model is too complex for such a small dataset.

-## References
+## 7. References
-Kimnaruk, Yannawut (June 4 2022), "Image Classification for beginner", MLearning.ai:  https://medium.com/mlearning-ai/image-classification-for-beginner-a6de7a69bc78 (last visited May 17 2023)

-RJankovic, "Cultural Heritage Dataset - Orthodox Churches", Kaggle: https://www.kaggle.com/datasets/rjankovic/cultural-heritage-orthodox-churches (last visited May 19 2023)
+RJankovic, “Cultural Heritage Dataset – Orthodox Churches”, Kaggle: https://www.kaggle.com/datasets/rjankovic/cultural-heritage-orthodox-churches (last visited May 19 2023).